-Visual Thinking Training – In search of words
+Visual Thinking Techniques – In Search of Words

 The western education system is dominated by words.
 Linear, lexical information transmission is the norm, and most of us don’t think twice about it.
 We train our children to think and learn in words from a very early age, marginalising alternative ways of processing information.
 This can have a limiting, or even devastating, effect on learners.
 At Footnotes, it’s our mission to provide Visual thinking training to help alternative thinkers thrive in everyday situations.

 No matter whether it’s supporting within a traditional learning context, or enabling an individual to wholeheartedly embrace their very unique learning style, Footnotes provides a readily transferable method.
 An alternative approach such as this is urgently needed by many, to help individuals integrate with their education, no matter what the setting.